Remote work is not just a trend—it now has an aesthetic.

 The logo of tech companies being sold on merchandise is unusual, according to Beth Goldstein, a fashion footwear analyst at NPD, a market research firm.
 With the Silicon Valley uniform consisting of the hoodie, t-shirt, and jeans, the tech industry is not necessarily known for aspirational aesthetics.
-Instead, tech companies are more likely to partner up with retailers to provide swag for their employees to wear (e.g., Patagonia creating corporate vests).
-When the fashion and tech worlds collide, what’s more common is a fashion label collaborating on the tech product, such as an Apple Watch with a Hermès band, or tech enhancing fashion, such as Levi’s collaborating with Google to create “smart” jacket, according to Goldstein.
+Instead, tech companies are more likely to partner with retailers to provide swag for their employees to wear (e.g., Patagonia creating corporate vests) or to collaborate with a fashion label on the tech product, such as an Apple Watch with a Hermès band, or tech enhancing fashion, such as Levi’s collaborating with Google to create “smart” jacket, according to Goldstein.

 Collaborations are meant to create a “buzz,” which is why collabs between footwear brands and non-footwear brands are common, she says.
 (Food partnerships, in particular, tend to be a big hit.)
 Goldstein adds that collaborations tend to target niche audiences, pointing to Croc’s collaborations with Kentucky Fried Chicken or rapper Bad Bunny that successfully sold out.
 In Cole Haan’s case, she says, “this is definitely going after that Allbirds consumer out there in the tech world.”